 Complications include cosmetic deformity and functional obstruction.
 Septal hematomas are subperichondrial blood collections that may lead to avascular or septic necrosis of the cartilage with resultant deformity (saddle nose).
-Cribriform plate fracture may cause a CSF leak, with increased risk of meningitis or brain abscess.
+Cribriform plate fracture may cause a cerebrospinal fluid (CSF) leak, with increased risk of meningitis or brain abscess.
 Fortunately, this complication is rare.

 Facial trauma resulting in epistaxis may indicate a nasal fracture.
 Other symptoms and signs include obvious or subtle nasal deformity, swelling, point tenderness, crepitus, and instability.
 Lacerations, ecchymosis (nasal and periorbital), septal deviation, and nasal obstruction may be present.
 Septal hematoma appears as a purplish bulge on the septum.
 CSF rhinorrhea appears as clear drainage but may be mixed with blood, making it difficult to identify.